 In recent years the school has taken steps to reduce its environmental footprint.
 Water tanks are in use in the Agriculture Department and solar energy panels have been installed.
 Students and staff are aware of the need to conserve power and water by turning off electrical equipment and taps.
 A range of waste materials are recycled to protect the environment.

-Environmental footprint indicators
+Environmental footpri Environmental footprint indicators

-Electricity kWh Water kL
+Years Electricity kWh Water kL

-2010-2011 585,020 2,200

 2011-2012 629,648 4,303

-2012-2013 603,975 45,158